weltamdraht/ReticulumRasPiRelaySwitch/README.md

 Send an lxmf message with the secret defined in your .env file to your node.
 Check the status of your node sending the appropriate lxmf message.
 Just send a message and enjoy the reply containing your help-text.
 Go outside and enjoy.

+## Prose
+We are currently using [rnsh](https://github.com/acehoss/rnsh) to administrate the Raspberry Pi using rns.
+It surprisingly works really well.

+To test things out you might want to use 'screen' on your RasPi.

+It might be worth a thought to configure your setup as a transport and propagation node to avoid it being bored.